-Resilience is defined as an individual’s capability to maintain a normal state of functioning whether it is psychologically or physically under a stressful situation or duress in life or day-to-day events.
-Posttraumatic (PTG) can be described as positive changes in anyone after recovering from any adversities or any crisis arising in the life of any individual.
+Resilience is an individual’s capability to maintain a normal state of functioning whether it is psychologically or physically under a stressful situation or duress in life or day-to-day events.
+Posttraumatic (PTG) is positive changes in anyone after recovering from any adversities or any crisis arising in the life of any individual.

 Impact of cancer

 Simply, the term cancer brings about negative feelings and vibes in our minds.
-Imagine someone being diagnosed with cancer.
-That person will be shocked and overwhelmed after hearing such news.
+Imagine someone diagnosed with cancer.
+That person will be in shock after hearing such news.
 In fact, there will be a tide of so many emotions at first such as fear, shock, panic, anger, guilt, etc.

 So, cancer can bring negative and long-lasting psychological changes in any person’s life.
 Not just to the cancer patient themselves but to their family members, friends, and caregivers.
 Even after the person has recovered from cancer, the person doesn’t recover mentally.
 The scars from the treatment and the uncertainty of recurrence haunt the person who has fully recovered from this disease.

 Even after such drastic changes, some patients do show resilience to the disease.
 This is remarkable.
-In some studies, it is believed to bring about personal growth and enhanced mental and emotional health.
+Some studies believe it brings about personal growth and enhanced mental and emotional health.
 This can be a key to helping others who might not show such resilience and personal growth.

 What is Meaning making and how does it work?

-Let’s assume someone has been recently diagnosed with cancer.
-The first several months are quite important because these months lay the foundation of how the person’s surroundings and life would be settled.
+Let’s assume someone’s diagnosed with cancer.
+The first several months are quite important because these months lay the foundation of how the person’s surroundings and life would be.
 There might be a lot of changes in terms of physical, mental, social, and even spiritual due to cancer.
 These months will be flooded with emotions like fear, anger, guilt, etc plus other issues like health safety, financial issues, etc.

-Meaning making is kind of a conceptual model of how anyone after being diagnosed with cancer reacts and adapts.
-This can be called a behavioural process rather than a personality trait.
+Meaning making is kind of a conceptual model of how anyone reacts and adapts after the cancer diagnosis.
+This can be a behavioral process rather than a personality trait.
 It’s more of a coping mechanism by any individual.
-This process can be considered crucial to resilience.
+This process can be crucial to resilience.
 So, this process, if successful, may lead to a high level of resilience in cancer patients.
 However, if a person is unable to find any meaning then this process may lead to high levels of distress and negative psychological affect in any cancer patient.

 Posttraumatic growth (PTG)